 The "Mild Expedition" offers a gentle ride with minimal spinning or other jarring movements.
 The "Wild Expedition" features more aggressive ride elements, including spinning, but it is still comparatively tame.

 - Attraction type: Dark ride and exhibit

-- Height restriction to ride: 42 inches (under 48 inches with adult supervision) for Wild Expedition.
-There is no height requirement for "Mild Expedition," but riders need to be able to sit up independently.
+- Height restriction to ride: 42 inches (under 48 inches with adult supervision) for the Wild Expedition.
+There is no height requirement for the "Mild Expedition," but riders need to be able to sit up independently.

 - Part of SeaWorld's Quick Queue program, guests can pay an additional fee to skip to the front of the line.
 Learn other strategies to reduce wait times at SeaWorld Orlando.